georgewbrown/NexusClient/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project aswell as get it up and running on your local machine for development and testing purposes.

 Use `git clone git@github.com:ntemple1150/NexusClient.git`